Prince-sharma/blog/content/blog/startup-ideas-evaluation.md

 +++
 author = "Prince Sharma"
-title = "Startup Ideas Evaluation - 2 weeks"
-date = "2025-01-29"
-description = "I'm gonna send time to figure out what i want to work for for the next 10 years of my life" tags = [
+title = "What Should I Work On For The Next 10 Years?" date = "2025-01-29" description = "I'm gonna send time to figure out what i want to work for for the next 10 years of my life" tags = [